IntersectMBO/lsm-tree/doc/format-run.md

 The index maps keys to the number of the disk page(s) in the key/operation file that _could_ contain this key.

-That is, the index says where the key could possiblly be, and thus what pages to load from disk to search for the key.
+That is, the index says where the key could possibly be, and thus what pages to load from disk to search for the key.
 The index does not say whether a key exists or not (the bloom filter does this, albeit probabilistically, with false positives).